 Self pay is an alternative way of getting the treatment you need by paying for yourself.
-You might want to choose this option if you are not eligible for NHS-funded care, want to be seen at a more convenient time of your choosing, or don’t have private health insurance.
+You might want to choose this option if you are not eligible for NHS-funded care, want to be seen sooner, or don’t have private health insurance.
 Our aim is to make high quality hospital care as accessible and flexible as possible, to help you get back on your feet sooner.
-With our affordable options, when compared with other private hospitals, private treatment might cost less than you always thought.

 The cost of surgery depends on which procedure you are having.
 Our price list can be found here.
 Because we offer high quality care from our established treatment centre, without the costly extras you might associate with private hospital treatment, we are able to offer you more affordable prices; fast access to great treatment doesn’t have to break the bank.
 The final cost of your treatment will be determined following your initial consultation and will be unique to your individual needs.